nextpyp/cet_pick/docs/refine.md

 #### Generate training set from manual labels

-We provide a simple code to generate the described training set from a selected folder.
+Here, we provide a simple procedure to generate the described training set from a selected folder.

 First, create a `train/` directory to store all tomograms and their corresponding coordinate files.
 Each tomogram should have its own coordinate file: e.g., `train_1_img.rec` and `train_1_img_coord.txt`.

-For training coordinates, manually picking is performed on selected tomograms using `imod`.
+For training coordinates, manual picking is performed on selected tomograms using [IMOD](https://bio3d.colorado.edu/imod/).
 For a single tomogram, full annotation is not required.
 Simply find some subregions and pick around 10\% to 70\% of the particles in that subregion.
 The subregion does not need to be big.
-After manual annotation, `imod` will generate `.mod` files containing the annotated coordinates.
-Converting `.mod` files to `.txt` files can be done using `imod`'s `model2point` command.
+After manual annotation in IMOD, save the resulting `.mod` files containing the annotated coordinates.
+Converting `.mod` files to `.txt` files can be done using `IMOD`'s `model2point` command.
 For example:
 ```
 model2point input.mod input.txt
 ```
-Once all the `.mod` files are converted to text files, move all the `coordinates.txt` files to the `train/` directory.
+Once all the `.mod` files are converted to txt files, move all the `coordinates.txt` files to the `train/` directory.

 !!! warning

-	Depends on the x-y-z order of your input tomogram, the output coodinates generated using imod will be in different order.
-Two most common orders are `x-y-z` and `x-z-y`.
+	Depending on the x-y-z order of your input tomograms, the output coordinates generated using IMOD may be in a different order.
+The two most common orders are `x-y-z` and `x-z-y`.
 Make sure you get the orders correct.

-Once all the `.mod` files are converted to text files, move all `coordinates.txt` files to the `train/` directory.
+Once all the `.mod` files are converted to txt files, move all `coordinates.txt` files to the `train/` directory.

-To generate the images and coordinate files for training, run `generate_train_files.py` under the `utils/` folder.
-Two input arguments are required: `-d/--dir` to indicate the path to `train/` directory, and `-o/--out` to specify the name and location of the output training file.
+To generate the image and coordinate files for training, run `generate_train_files.py` under the `utils/` folder.
+Two input arguments are required: `-d/--dir` to indicate the path to the `train/` directory, and `-o/--out` to specify the name and location of the output training file.
 The default order for input coordinates is `x-z-y`, if you want to specify a different order, add the option `-r/--ord`.
-Possible orders are: `xyz`, `xzy`, or `zxy`.
+Possible orders are: `x-y-z`, `x-z-y`, or `z-x-y`.
 For example:

 ```
 python generate_train_files.py -e .rec -d sample_data -o sample_run -r xyz